Sandy at CBC St John's Learning the fine arts of Radio & Televion broadcasting

 in preparation for his own course Foresters and the media focused on the basics of Televison presentation and newspaper journalism Which he taught briefly at the University Colledge, North Wales , Agricultural University of Iceland and other forestry institutions.
 Above Glen Arklet and a group of trees on the site of the ancient cottage BRUACH once the home of the Robertson Family

 Dr. Robertson on a teaching assignment in Iceland

-I am a native of the Trossachs, Stirlingshire and was born in the shieling Bruach in Glen Arklet (which no longer exists).
+I am a native of the famous Trossachs, Stirlingshire and was born in the shieling Bruach in Glen Arklet (which no longer exists).
 The landscape of Glen Arklet was once the ancient travelers route from Loch for access to the interior fof Scotland via he mountains, glens and lochs - otherwise known as the famous in classical literature as the Trossachs made famous by the "Greats" notably, Sir Walter Scott.
 Queen Victoria (who built a summer House (i.e., mansion) by Loch Katrine and, of course, Rob Roy Macgregor and many other historical and contemporary icons - too many to name here!
 The link by Author Louis Stott, of Aberfoyle, Scotland, is an excelent source of classical literature on the Tossachs.

 Needless to say, the Greats have had a profound influence on how I view the good and bad landscapes, whether they be mountain slopes or small gardens.